ImageMagick/Usage-Markdown/files/index.md

 ~~~

 Providing a window name you can grab a specific window.
-For example this will grab the window titled '`MailEd`'...
+For example, this will grab the window titled '`MailEd`'...

 ~~~{.skip}
 convert x:'MailEd'  window.jpg